wallymathieu/assertfail/_posts/2023-04-05-Running-minikube-on-M1-and-K8S-tutorial.md

 based on [kubernetes bootcamp server.js](https://github.com/wallymathieu/k8s-bootcamp/blob/gh-pages/code/docker/v1/server.js)

 My first instinct was to simply build the image and be done with it.
 But that is not as fun as going deeper.
+To take it further I wanted to grow the bananas to be used in the smoothie!

 First I tried: